 Cleveland, or The Forest City, is located in northeastern Ohio on the southern shore of Lake Erie about 60 miles west of the Pennsylvania border.
-In 2014, Cleveland has an estimated population of 390,000, which makes it the 45th largest city in the United States and the second-largest in Ohio after Columbus.
+Cleveland now has an estimated population of 383,793, which makes it the 45th largest city in the United States and the second-largest in Ohio after Columbus.

-Cleveland has an estimated population of 390,000, down from 396,000 at the 2010 census and its record high of 914,000 in 1950.
+Cleveland has an estimated population of 383,793, down from 396,000 at the 2010 census and its record high of 914,000 in 1950.
 The city proper has a population density of 5,107 people per square mile.
-The Greater Cleveland area is the 28th largest metropolitan statistical area in the U.S. with a population of just over 2 million.
-The larger Cleveland- Akron-Canton Combined Statistical Area (CSA) has a population of 3.5 million and it is the 15th largest CSA in the country.
+The Greater Cleveland Metro area is the 28th largest metropolitan statistical area in the U.S. with a population of just over 2 million.
+The larger Cleveland- Akron-Canton Combined Statistical Area (CSA) has a population of 3.5 million, and it is the 15th largest CSA in the country.

 Major ethnic groups include German (9.2%), Irish (8.2%), Poles (4.8%), Italians (4.6%), and English (2.8%).
 4.5% of Cleveland's population was foreign-born as of 2000, with 41% born in Europe, 29% born in Asia, 22% born in Latin America, 5% in Africa and 1.9% in North America.

-Cleveland is also home to several small communities of Slovaks, Slovenes, French, Hungarians, Arabs, Dutch, Czechs, Ukranians, Scottish, Russian, Scotch Irish, Croats, Puerto Ricans, West Indians, Romanians, Greeks and Lithuanians.
+Cleveland is also home to several small communities of Slovaks, Slovenes, French, Hungarians, Arabs, Dutch, Czechs, Ukrainians, Scottish, Russian, Scotch Irish, Croats, Puerto Ricans, West Indians, Romanians, Greeks, and Lithuanians.
 At one time, Cleveland had the highest number of Hungarians outside of Budapest.
 Between just 1920 and 1960, the black population in the city rose from 35,000 to 251,000.

-With its prime location, Cleveland served as a transportation hub on the Great Lakes, which helped it develop as a major commercial center.
+With its prime location, Cleveland served as a transportation hub on the Great Lakes, which helped it develop as a significant commercial center.
 It also became important in the American manufacturing industry at the beginning of the 20th century.
-Cleveland reached a population peak of 914,000 in 1950, but by the 1960s the economy had slowed and residents fled to the suburbs.
+Cleveland reached a population peak of 914,000 in 1950, but by the 1960s the economy had slowed, and residents fled to the suburbs.

 After years of decline, Cleveland is today viewed as a great example of revitalization, and it now ranks as one of the most livable cities in the United States.